DerekStrickland/katacoda-scenarios/consul-hcs-azure/intro.md

 In this hands-on lab, you will:

 - Configure a development environment to manage HashiCorp Consul Service on Azure.
-- Connect your HCS datacenter to an AKS cluster.
+- Configure secure communications between your HCS datacenter and your AKS cluster.
 - Deploy a demo application to AKS.
 - Deploy an Ingress Gateway to HCS to enable external traffic to your application.